 Exploring the national parks is a must do experience.
-Bundjalung national park has 38km of beaches to explore and the Broadwater national park to the north has 8km of sandy perfection.
+The Bundjalung national park has 38km of beaches to explore.
+Also, the Broadwater national park to the north has 8km of sandy perfection.

 Our night fishing adventure at Evans is a great experience for all ages, and if we don’t catch anything, we can pay a visit to our local trawler friends at the marina for some of the best seafood in Australia.

 The jewel of the Coffs Coast with great views of the Solitary marine park.
-Moonee is a small coastal village with a great point break and plenty of surfing options to suit all abilities of surfer in the surrounding areas, including a couple of our epic secret spots.
+Moonee is a small coastal village with a great point break.
+There’s plenty of surfing options to suit all abilities of surfer, including a couple of our epic secret spots.

-We will take you to one of our favourite surfing locations, where you can surf awesome waves and watch kangaroos jumping on the headland.
+Also, we will take you to one of our favourite surfing locations.
+A place where you can surf awesome waves and watch kangaroos jumping on the headland.

 Crescent Head is home to one of the best point breaks on the east coast and is popular amongst the surfing community.
 Once you have visited this small coastal town and experienced its beauty you won’t want to leave.

-Point Plumber national park which borders Crescent is jaw droppingly beautiful, with so many different surfing options to choose from, from intense barrels to smooth rolling waves for the beginner, something for everyone.
+Point Plumber national park is jaw droppingly beautiful, with so many different surfing options to choose from.
+From intense barrels to smooth rolling waves for the beginner, something for everyone.